Wire report

 Up to 97% of autistic people over 60 are undiagnosed.
 Experts offer up advice for family members on how to support this ‘neglected generation’ There has been a huge shift in awareness around neurodiversity recently, with improved provision for children in schools and increased middle-age diagnosis and detection in women.
 Still, one group has remained underserved when it comes to support; adults over 60.
 A recent study estimated that 89-97% of autistic people over 60 are undiagnosed, leading experts in the field, such as Dr Louise Rutter (who last year co-authored a report on the subject for the British Psychological Society) to brand them a “neglected generation”.
 It’s an issue facing adult children who might be caring for older parents and recognising traits of autism and ADHD.
 You may be wondering where to find support – or whether that’s the best course of action (the experts say it i

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 Up to 97% of autistic people over 60 are undiagnosed.
 Experts offer up advice for family members on how to support this ‘neglected generation’ There has been a huge shift in awareness around neurodiversity recently, with improved provision for children in schools and increased middle-age diagnosis and detection in women.
 Still, one group has remained underserved when it comes to support; adults over 60.
 A recent study estimated that 89-97% of autistic people over 60 are undiagnosed, leading experts in the field, such as Dr Louise Rutter (who last year co-authored a report on the subject for the British Psychological Society) to brand them a “neglected generation”.
 It’s an issue facing adult children who might be caring for older parents and recognising traits of autism and ADHD.
 You may be wondering where to find support – or whether that’s the best course of action (the experts say it i

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, Think your parent is neurodivergent?
+According to The Guardian’s linked item, Think your parent is neurodivergent?
 Here’s what you need to know, Up to 97% of autistic people over 60 are undiagnosed.
 Experts offer up advice for family members on how to support this ‘neglected generation’ There has been a huge shift in awareness around neurodiversity recently, with improved provision for children in schools and increased middle-age diagnosis and detection in women.
 Still, one group has remained underserved when it comes to support; adults over 60.
 A recent study estimated that 89-97% of autistic people over 60 are undiagnosed, leading experts in the field, such as Dr Louise Rutter (who last year co-authored a report on the subject for the British Psychological Society) to brand them a “neglected generation”.
 It’s an issue facing adult children who might be caring for older parents and recognising traits of autism and ADHD.
 You may be wondering where to find support – or whether that’s the best course of action (the experts say it i

 Context